Accelerating Simulation of Quantum Circuits under Noise via Computational Reuse: Methodology

-Our evaluations use realistic device error rates obtained from Google Sycamore~\cite{quantum_datasheet, supremacy}.
-For error channels that don't have profiled parameters from actual devices, we select the error parameters that cause a large noise effect on the result.
-For example, we use a damping ratio of 0.01 for both amplitude and phase damping channels.
-This is because a larger damping ratio will force the resulting state to be relaxed to the ground state and a smaller damping ratio have a negligible effect on the result.
+\textbf{3.
+Error Rate:} We use realistic device error rates obtained from Google Sycamore~\cite{quantum_datasheet, supremacy}.
+For error channels that do not have profiled device parameters, we select the conservative error parameters that cause a large noise effect on the result.